Minneapolis–Saint Paul: Climate

 Owing to their northerly latitude and inland location, the Twin Cities experience the coldest climate of any major metropolitan area in the United States.
 But due to their southern location in the state and the urban heat island, the Twin Cities are among Minnesota's warmest places.
 The average annual temperature recorded at the Minneapolis–Saint Paul International Airport is 45.4 °F; 3.5 F-change colder than Winona, Minnesota, and 8.8 F-change warmer than Roseau, Minnesota.
 Monthly average daily high temperatures range from 21.9 °F in January to 83.3 °F in July; the average daily minimum temperatures for those months are 4.3 °F and 63.0 °F respectively.

 Viewing the Saint Paul Winter Carnival parade in January.

 Minimum temperatures of 0 °F or lower are seen on an average of 29.7 days per year, and 76.2 days do not have a maximum temperature exceeding the freezing point.
 Temperatures above 90 °F occur an average of 15 times per year.
-Higher temperatures at or above 100 °F are recorded once every 4–5 years on average, and sometimes during a single summer.
+Higher temperatures at or above 100 °F are recorded once every 4–5 years on average, and sometimes more than one day during a single summer.
 The lowest temperature ever reported at the Minneapolis–Saint Paul International Airport was -34 °F on January 22, 1936; the highest, 108 °F, was reported on July 14 of the same year.
 Early settlement records at Fort Snelling show temperatures as low as -42 °F. Recent records include -40 °F at Vadnais Lake on February 2, 1996 (National Climatic Data Center).

 Precipitation averages 29.41 in per year, and is most plentiful in June (4.34 in) and least so in February (0.79 in).
 The greatest one-day rainfall amount was 9.15 in, reported on July 23, 1987.
 The cities' record for lowest annual precipitation was set in 1910, when 11.54 in fell throughout the year; coincidentally, the opposite record of 40.15 in was set the next year.
 At an annual average of 56.3 in, snowfall is generally abundant.